 Written by Piroska Novák

 The co-existence and simultaneity of applied (having a practical function) and autonomous (fulfilling an aesthetic-artistic function) objects have been a natural and self-evident phenomenon in the history of ceramic arts.
-To use a trivial example, it’s enough to think of the object culture of ancient civilizations, where ceramics are present both in the basic toolset of everyday life – raw clay vessels or pots fired on low heat – and in the form of the religious hand-molded clay idols.
+To use a trivial example, it’s enough to think of the material culture of ancient civilizations, where ceramics are present both in the basic toolset of everyday life – raw clay vessels or pots fired on low heat – and in the form of the religious hand-molded clay idols.
 This duality is less apparent in today’s ceramics culture: on the one hand because the lines between fields have long been blurred, for which the genre of studio ceramics is a very good example, but vases and bowls can also be mentioned as object types in which the practical function is regularly overridden by the aesthetic.
 On the other hand, the number of creators who can create and represent their activity on both fields in the same quality and with the same authenticity lessens by the day.
 Enikő Kontor is one of the very few exceptions, even if her works made with a visual arts intention have far less recognition and opportunity.

 Enikő Kontor graduated from the Ceramics Department of Moholy-Nagy University of Art and Design in 2010.
 At the time, graduates had to prepare two diploma projects – typically an applied and an autonomous one – along the duality of ceramics culture outlined above.
 In her diploma projects – a serving set and a series of statuettes–, Enikő merged the two tasks: her objects used the same simple, geometric forms and form impressions, and she expressed the different functions with shifts in dimension (between two-dimensional and three-dimensional), as well as different use of materials (porcelain-stoneware and concrete).
 In their titles – Medi-tál and Paramnézia series –, the clever, ironic playfulness also showing in her later works, sometimes surprising and other times confusing the viewer, could already be observed.